 It is commonly accepted that if there are two identical aircraft being offered for sale, except that one has a history of damage, the aircraft with damage will command a lower price.
 The "diminution of value" is the difference between these two prices.
 Although damage history is always a serious matter, it must be approached in a logical manner when performing an aircraft appraisal.

 The amount of damage diminution depends on many factors including: the type of aircraft; the extent of the damage; the method of repair; the quality of repair; how the repair was signed-off in the logbooks; and how long ago the damage occurred.
 Additionally, the marketplace is less accepting of damage history on certain classes of aircraft.
 For example, the stigma of damage is far greater to a business jet than it is to a single-engine Cessna trainer aircraft.

 A common method for dealing with damage history is to simply deduct a fixed percentage from the total aircraft value.
-However, when we perform an appraisal examination and discover damage history the loss of value is deducted only from the areas that are affected.
+However, when we perform an appraisal examination and discover damage history, any loss of value is typically deducted only from the areas that are affected.
 Consider the following hypothetical situation.
 Imagine two aircraft are identical in every way except that one has brand-new engines, and other has engines that need to be overhauled.
 Now suppose that a fuel truck damages the left wing on each aircraft.
 Using the common fixed-percentage methodology, the aircraft with brand-new engines will suffer a much larger decrease in value.
 This does not make sense.
 Our method deducts value from the airframe only and not from the brand-new (and unaffected) engines.
 The fundamental difference between the two methods is important.
 Our conservative approach more accurately reflects the true loss of value.
-Read an article on aircraft damage history written by Keith M. Bransky, ASA by clicking here.
+Read an article on aircraft damage written by Keith Bransky, ASA by clicking here.